 Consider other undesirable plant species growing near the target mesquite.
 Often, these plants require a different herbicide for control.
 When mesquite is removed, the associated species may become dominant, resulting in degradation of the range.

 Pasture management before and after spraying determines the degree of rangeland improvement resulting from mesquite control.
 It is very important to defer a pasture for one to two growing seasons after spraying to improve grass vigor and to allow the establishment of perennial grasses.

-The soil temperature at a 12 to 18 inch depth should be between 80 and 86°F at spraying for best results.
+The soil temperature at a 12- to 18-inch depth should be between 80 and 86°F at spraying for best results.
 Heavy, moist clay soils warm slower than light, sandy soils.
-In treatment areas of mixed soil types, the soil that comprises the majority of the area should govern temperature requirements.
+In treatment areas of mixed soil types, the soil that makes up the majority of the area should govern temperature requirements.
 However, do not delay spraying while waiting for soil temperature to rise if the mesquite is becoming stressed.
 In most years, the application will be made around June 20, plus or minus 15 to 20 days.

 Herbicides and Rates of Application